-The proposal will reduce the inequality caused by socio-economic disadvantage by ensuring that the learners have more experiences and access to more services and activities at the alternative school.
+It is anticipated that the implementation of the proposal will reduce the inequality caused by socio-economic disadvantage by ensuring that the learners have more experiences and access to more services and activities at the alternative school.
 Learners will receive more equal opportunities because the learners will receive learning experiences that are based on national learning principles, with a variety of styles including working in mass groups, smaller groups, partner work and individually from within their specific age range together with lessons that are appropriately differentiated for the age range in question.

-Ysgol Felinwnda's children will have a better learning environment in a school with more learners of the same age, and it will ensure that they make the most of their education.
-The children will benefit from having more age-related peers in a school with more learners, which will ensure suitable educational and extracurricular experiences for them together with access to more extracurricular activities.
+By implementing the proposal, Ysgol Felinwnda's learners will have a better learning environment in a school with more learners of the same age, and it will ensure that they make the most of their education.
+The learners would benefit from having more age-related peers in a school with more learners, which will ensure suitable educational and extracurricular experiences for them together with access to more extracurricular activities.